Altinn/altinn-studio-docs/content/broker/80. Security and Legal/_index.en.md

 ---
-title: Legal Aspects
+title: Security and Legal
-linktitle: Legal Aspects
+linktitle: Security and Legal
-description: Altinn 3 Broker Legal Aspects
+description: Altinn 3 Broker Security and Legal
 tags: [architecture, solution]
 toc: true
-weight: 90
+weight: 80
 ---
 {{<notice warning>}} <!-- info -->
 This is work in progress